tarwn/lessthandot-hugo/blogs/content/posts/2015-06-12-level-up-your-sql-server-index-knowledge.md

   - Microsoft SQL Server

 ---
-I presented “Level Up Your SQL Server Index Knowledge” on Wednesday, June 10 for NEWDUG.
+I presented "Level Up Your SQL Server Index Knowledge" on Wednesday, June 10 for NEWDUG.
 I had a great audience that asked lot of questions and shared war stories.
 Presentations with lots of questions and discussion are my favorite!

 For those of you interested, [the slides and demos can be downloaded here][1].